+Lab 6

-Lab 6 In this lab, you will practice with sequences, series, and power series on Mathematica.
-Specifically, you will learn how to - Define and evaluate terms and limit of a sequence, - Evaluate partial sums and series, - Find the radius of convergence and interval of convergence of a power series, - Approximate a function by polynomials.
+In this lab, you will practice with sequences, series, and power series on Mathematica.
+Specifically, you will learn how to

+- Compute limit of a sequence,

+- Compute partial sums and series,

+- Find the radius of convergence and interval of convergence of a power series,

+- Use power series to solve differential equations,

+- Approximate a function by polynomials.